flatcar-archive/flatcar-docs/os/sdk-modifying-coreos.md

 # Flatcar Linux developer SDK guide

-These are the instructions for building Container Linux itself.
+These are the instructions for building Flatcar Linux itself.
 By the end of the guide you will build a developer image that you can run under KVM and have tools for making changes to the code.

-Container Linux is an open source project.
-All of the source for Container Linux is available on [github][github-coreos].
+Flatcar Linux is an open source project.
+All of the source for Flatcar Linux is available on [github][github-coreos].
 If you find issues with these docs or the code please send a pull request.

 Direct questions and suggestions to the [IRC channel][irc] or [mailing list][coreos-dev].

 ## Getting started

-Let's get set up with an SDK chroot and build a bootable image of Container Linux.
+Let's get set up with an SDK chroot and build a bootable image of Flatcar Linux.
 The SDK chroot has a full toolchain and isolates the build process from quirks and differences between host OSes.
 The SDK must be run on an x86-64 Linux machine, the distro should not matter (Ubuntu, Fedora, etc).

 ### Prerequisites